wesovilabs/nomad/e2e/README.md

 You can update the `nomad_sha` or `nomad_version` variables, or simply rebuild the binary you have at the `nomad_local_binary` path so that Terraform picks up the changes.
 Then run `terraform plan`/`terraform apply` again.
-This will update Nomad in place, making the minimum amount of changes neccessary.
+This will update Nomad in place, making the minimum amount of changes necessary.